Don't Do This Alone. Let Us Handle It For You.

 In California, the law prohibits the possession and sale of certain types of narcotics.
 If you are caught with certain drugs, you might face criminal charges and penalties including jail time and fines.
 The penalties that you face for drug possession vary depending upon the type and amount of drugs you possess.

-If you are charged with drug possession, you should contact The Crawford Law Firm, Inc. Julie Crawford and Phillip Crawford have a combined sixteen years of California criminal law experience.
-They will help you to understand all of your options, including a not guilty plea or entering into a diversion program to avoid a criminal conviction.
+If you are charged with drug possession, you should contact The Crawford Law Firm, Inc. Our Monterey drug law attorneys have a combined two decades of experience defending people in the Monterey County courts.
+We will help you to understand all of your options, including a not guilty plea or entering into a drug diversion program (explained below).

 Criminal Penalties in California for Drug Possession